 This solar system is ideal for average to large families with at least 1.6.
-Million homeowners installing the panels in Australia alone.
-The average cost of a 5kw Solar System ranges from $5000 – $8000.
+A million homeowners are installing the panels in Australia alone.
+The average cost of a solar panel system ranges from $5000 – $8000.
 Even though it’s costly, there’s value for money and the assurance of a warranty.

-You should never buy a cheap 5kw Solar System.
-Cheap is expensive because of the maintenance costs you will incur.
-Not to mention, the power output will not be satisfactory.
-Always get at least 3 quotes from certified solar companies in Australia.
+You should never buy a cheap 5kw Solar System as the power output will not be satisfactory, and you will pay more in the long run.
+Always get at least 3 quotes from local solar installers and avoid nationwide companies.
 The quotes should differ by only a few hundred dollars.
 Don’t try to cut corners with installers by getting an $8000 solar system for half the price.
 It simply won’t work.
 The cost of installation for the 5kw Solar System varies according to different states.

 What Time of Day Will it Produce the Most Power?

-The 5kw Solar System produces the most power between 8 am – 5 pm with the peak time being 10 am – 2 pm.
-This is due to the intensity of light received by the panels when the sun is highest in the sky.
+The 5kw Solar System produces the most power between 8 am – 5 pm, with the peak time being 10 am – 2 pm.
+This is due to the intensity of light the panels receive when the sun is highest in the sky.
 This system will produce at least 20kw of energy every day.
 This can offset the entire energy usage in a single home.

-5kW solar system really means the amount of power the system will produce per hour during peak periods is 5000 watts (5kw).
+A 5kW solar system means the power the system will produce per hour during peak periods is 5,000 watts (5kw).

-There are some things that can affect the output of your 5kw solar system that has nothing to do with light levels.
-Even just a small drop in output per hour can have a large effect on the overall output of your system per day and year.
+Some things can affect the output of your 5kw solar system that has nothing to do with light levels.
+Even a tiny drop in output per hour can significantly affect the overall output of your system per day and year.

 Dirt on the panels can reduce the amount of power produced.
-Since the panels are placed on the rooftops, it is easy for them to attract dirt, pollen and other coverings.
-These block the solar cells from receiving the required amount of sunlight even at peak hours.
+Since the panels are placed on the rooftops, they can easily attract dirt, pollen, and other coverings.
+These block the solar cells from receiving the required sunlight, even at peak hours.
 Dirt reduces power production by up to 5%.

 No special equipment is required to clean the panels.
 You can use a hose or a bucket with warm soapy water.
 Always use a soft sponge to avoid damaging the panels.

-In order to ensure you get maximum power output with a 5kw Solar System, ensure these 2 things:
+To ensure you get maximum power output with a 5kw Solar System, ensure these two things:

 i.
 Purchase the highest quality solar panels and inverters.
-The inverter is an electronic devise that changes Direct Current (DC) to Alternating Current (AC) which is supplied throughout the home.
+The inverter is an electronic device that changes Direct Current (DC) to Alternating Current (AC), supplied throughout the home.

 ii.
-Ensure you have the right location where the panels can receive maximum sunlight.
+Ensure the correct location where the panels can receive maximum sunlight.
 The solar panel must be fastened securely to your rooftop to avoid slipping or storm damage.
 They should always face north because that’s where they receive maximum sunlight for regions in the southern hemisphere.